Scientific Name

 Etymology

-The specific epithet "arborescens (ar-bo-RES-senz)" means "becoming a tree" or "tree-like" and refers to the tree-like growth of older specimens.
-It is the present active participle of the Latin verb "arboresco."
+The specific epithet "arborescens (ar-bo-RES-senz)" means "becoming a tree; tree-like" and refers to the tree-like growth of older specimens.

 How to Grow and Care for Aloe arborescens

-Light: When growing A. arborescens indoors, place your plant near a window with plenty of bright indirect light.
-Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
-Outdoors, provide light shade, especially during the hottest parts of the day.
+Light: When growing Aloe arborescens indoors, place it in a window with plenty of bright indirect sunlight.
+Rotate the pot once or twice a week to ensure all sides of the plant receive equal lighting.
+Outdoors, the plant prefers light shade, especially during the hottest parts of the day.

 Learn more at How to Grow and Care for Aloe.